Reach for It

 Reach for It is a studio album by the American keyboardist and record producer George Duke.
 It was recorded at Paramount Recording Studios in Los Angeles, California, and released in 1977 through Epic Records.
-The album peaked at number 25 on the US Billboard 200 and number 4 on the Top R&B/Hip-Hop Albums chart.
+The album peaked at number 25 on the US Billboard Top LPs & Tape chart and number 4 on the Top Soul LPs chart.
 It was certified Gold by Recording Industry Association of America on January 18, 1978.

-Its only single, a self-titled track "Reach for It", peaked at number 54 on the US Billboard Hot 100 and at number 2 on the Hot R&B/Hip-Hop Songs charts.
+Its only single, the eponymous track "Reach for It", peaked at number 54 on the US Billboard Hot 100 and number 2 on the Hot Soul Singles chart.